SayujM/TOP_Etch-a-Sketch/README.md

 The intention is to create a browser version of a simple sketchpad

 Step-1: Creating a simple webpage with m x m number of divs placed as a grid using JS DOM manipulation.

+Step-2: Adding an event to capture mouse hovering & changing div's colour to black.